October is Liver Cancer Awareness Month

 Grants and Awards

-In 2018 the AACR granted several promising young researchers with scholar-in-training awards for their work in the field of liver cancer.
+In 2019 the AACR granted several promising young researchers scholar-in-training awards for their work in the field of liver cancer.
 The awardees were:

-- Vrushank Dharmesh Bhatt, Rutgers University - AACR-Aflac, Inc. Scholar-in-Training Award
+- Vrushank Dharmesh Bhatt, MS, Rutgers Cancer Institute of New Jersey - Bristol-Myers Squibb Oncology Scholar-in-Training Award

 Last year the AACR provided over $64 million in grants and awards funding lifesaving cancer research.
 There are many ways you can support our mission to prevent and cure all cancers.